cfrg/draft-irtf-cfrg-randomness-improvements/draft-irtf-cfrg-randomness-improvements.md

 in anticipation of future randomness requests.
 This is possible since the construction depends solely upon the CSPRNG output and private key.

+If one needs a longer output of bits, one can implement PRF as HKDF and use the HKDF-expand functionality.

 Sig(sk, tag1) MUST NOT be used or exposed beyond its role in this computation.
 Moreover, Sig MUST be a deterministic signature function, e.g., deterministic ECDSA {{RFC6979}}.